Chapter 9:

 “I’m his sister, Tachibana Asuka.”
 Somehow it feels weird for her to say.

 “Ah…Tachibana Asuka-sama.
 Thank you for contacting us, we have been trying to reach you regarding some remaining possessions and documents left by Tachibana Kyo.
-Would you be available to collect them at your earliest convenience?”
+Would you be available to make the trip to collect them at your earliest convenience?”

-Have they been trying to contact her?
-Asuka works her brain but she has no recollection of too much after Kyo died.
+Asuka makes a confused expression.
+They’ve been trying to contact her?
+Asuka works her brain but she has no recollection of too much that happened after Kyo died.
 She also wasn’t expecting to be invited into the building by the company itself, but she’ll gladly seize the opportunity.
 “Yes of course.
-Is tomorrow at…twelve pm appropriate for you?”
+Is tomorrow at…12 pm an appropriate time for you?”
+She does her best to match his professional rhythm.

-“Yes that would be fine.
-The address you need to come to get to this Sugawa branch is…” the man from the HR department gave Asuka detailed instructions on where and how to reach the specific office Kyo used to work from.
-She’s never been there personally before, but she knows he used to commute by train to the next town over, but after checking the address on her phone, she sees it’s not that far from the house.
+“Yes, that would be fine.
+The address for this Sugawa branch is…” the man from the HR department gave Asuka detailed instructions on where and how to reach the specific office Kyo used to work from.
+She’s never been there personally before, but she knows he used to commute by train to the next town over.

-Looks like she’s due for another outing.
-Until starting the bucket list, she had been out more times than she had within the past five months.
-The desire had been squeezed out of her back then and has never been the same since.
+It looks like she’s due for another outing.
+Until starting the bucket list, she had been out more times than she had within the past 6 weeks.
+The desire for traveling had been squeezed out of her back then and has never been the same since.

 All of this is for the sake of finding Misaki.
 And Asuka doesn’t even know if they’ll answer her questions about his previous delivery route.
 She was told that she must bring some proof of her identity to the meeting in order to receive the things that Kyo left behind.